-Use these tips for teaching puzzles for children who need help getting started and
+Use these tips for teaching puzzles to children who need help getting started and

 This page deals with puzzles that are a little harder than toddler puzzles - about 24 pieces and up.

-The first step is always to turn over all the pieces and study the picture on the box.
+The first step in teaching puzzles to kids is always to turn over all the pieces and study the picture on the box.

-I would say that neither way is “better” than the other, but if your child is used to doing the puzzle one way, it would be good to challenge him/her to do it “the other way” occasionally, in order to stretch and develop visual perceptual and planning skills.
+I would say that neither way is “better” than the other, but if your child is used to doing the puzzle using one method, it would be good to challenge your child to do it “the other way” occasionally, in order to stretch and develop visual perceptual and planning skills.

 Step 1:

-Sort out the pieces into those with straight edges and those without.
+Sort out the puzzle pieces into those with straight edges and those without a straight edge.

 Step 2: